How to Protect your equipment from lightning

 You could use multistrand copper cable but anything thick enough will be very expensive and available only in long lengths.
 Here are some suggestions:

-• The thickest cable you can find in a scrap car.
+• The thickest battery cable you can find in a scrap car.
 Take a look around the nearest car scrap yard.

 • Steel fencing wire from an agricultural supplier.
 You may need to double-up if its diameter is small.